bradkav/axion-miniclusters/code/README.md

 - In the calculation of the encounter rate in `prepare_distributions.py`, there's no cut on the minimum density enhancement (i.e. the calculation counts all encounters, even if they only given tiny density enhancements compared to the local smooth component).
 - I haven't generalised the AMC-NS signal generation component yet.

+**To-Do:**

+- Implement a reweighting scheme so that we can sample from (e.g.) a log-flat mass distribution and then recover the correct final distribution after disruption.
+- Look at generating a range of 'AMC response' functions with different values of the concentration `c`.
+- Look at extracting the smooth mass fraction (rather than just the survival probability) from the outputs.

 #### Units

 In general, masses are in `Msun`, distances in `pc` and occasionally, just to confuse things, speeds are in `km/s`.